4. How will we go about it

 Our approach will be proportional, consistent and transparent.

-means taking a similar approach in similar circumstances in respect of the advice we give and the use we make of our recovery powers and procedures.
-It does not simply mean uniformity, since we will also take into account the social circumstances of the customer, their payment history and ability to pay or any other relevant information.
+Taking a similar approach in similar circumstances in the use we make of our recovery powers and procedures.
+It does not simply mean uniformity, since we will also take into account the social circumstances of any resident, payment history, ability to pay or any other relevant information.

-Being clear and concise with communication to ensure understanding of what is expected of them and what they should expect from the council.
+Being clear and concise with communication to ensure understanding of what is expected and what they should expect from the Council.

 With this approach in mind, we will apply the following as standard:

 Billing: We will ensure that all bills/invoices clearly show: